Airbus says Brexit deal is a welcome step but much work to do

-LONDON (Reuters) - Europe’s biggest planemaker Airbus (AIR.PA) welcomed the draft Brexit agreement between London and Brussels but said there needs to be more clarity to allow businesses to plan.
+LONDON, Nov 15 (Reuters) - Europe’s biggest planemaker Airbus welcomed the draft Brexit agreement between London and Brussels but said there needs to be more clarity to allow businesses to plan.

 “The announcement of a draft Brexit Withdrawal Agreement is a welcome first step forwards but there clearly remains much work to do,” said Chief Executive Tom Enders on Thursday.